The Full Harborough Proposals

 Great Glen is a category 3 flood risk area.

-We need to print flyers and print signs, pay for website and mailing list hosting.
+We need to print flyers and print signs, pay for website and mailing list hosting, drone photography, hall hire for our public meeting.

 We can't fund everything needed as individuals, and we need your support to keep this campaign going.